Skip to Main Content

 Planning a Visit

 Imperial Kitchen & Dimsum is located in Terminal 2 of Soekarno-Hatta International Airport, accessible to departing passengers who have cleared security and to arriving passengers before they exit the terminal zone.
 For travellers with a layover or an early check-in window, it provides a seated dim sum option without requiring a trip into the city.
 Given that Soekarno-Hatta is one of Southeast Asia's highest-traffic airports, particularly on routes connecting Jakarta to Singapore, Kuala Lumpur, and Hong Kong, the potential audience for a Cantonese kitchen here is substantial.
-Phone and online reservation details are not currently published for this location; given the airport context, walk-in access during a transit window is the standard approach.
+Walk-in access is the standard approach during a transit window.

 Cost Snapshot